 Use whatever listening option is safe and appropriate for your circumstances.
-If using the speaker built into your iPhone or iPad is not appropriate (e.g., because you sleep with someone), then consider using a headset, provided that you arrange the cord safely for yourself and your bed partner.
+If using the speaker built into your iPhone or iPad is not appropriate (e.g. because the sound will bother someone else), then consider using a headset, provided that you arrange the cord safely for yourself and anyone nearby.
 If you share a bed with an infant, do not use a wire.
 Never allow a wire to wrap around your neck or that of anyone else in your bed, of course.
-(This is not unique to mySleepButton, it applies to any app you might use in bed, such as Apple’s Music app.)
+(This is not unique to mySleepButton; it applies to any app you might use in bed, such as Apple’s Music app.)
 Consider using a Bluetooth headset, SleepPhones or a similar product.

 Of course, you need to keep the volume down to a safe level that won’t keep you awake.